zahidmgsk/bug_reports/README.md

-# My_Roms Bug Reports and Features Tracker
+# ZEE_Roms Bug Reports and Features Tracker

 Welcome to the ZEE_Roms Bug Reports and Features Tracker repository!
 This repository is dedicated to collecting bug reports and feature requests related to the BlissRoms Project.